lauralifts/loadmgt-workshop/README.md

 Note that Grafana mounts a separate dashboards volume for each demo, so any custom dashboards won't carry over between demos.

-Also note that most of the displayed data are rates over 1 minute.
-Therefore, when you change something in your environment, it will usually take a minute or so for the graphs to fully reflect that.
+Also note that most of the displayed data are rates over 10 seconds.
+Therefore, when you change something in your environment, it will usually take 20 seconds or so for the graphs to fully reflect that.
 Prometheus scrapes everything at 5 second intervals, and the Grafana dashes are configured to refresh automatically every 5 seconds.

 When running any demo, Prometheus will be available on [http://localhost:9090](http://localhost:9090) and